EMD AEM-7

 The EMD AEM-7 is a twin-cab four-axle B-B 7000 hp electric locomotive manufactured by Electro-Motive Division (EMD) and ASEA between 1978 and 1988.
-The locomotive is a derivative of the Swedish SJ Rc4 designed for passenger service in the United States.
-The primary customer was Amtrak, which bought 54 for use on the Northeast Corridor and Keystone Corridor.
-Two commuter operators, MARC and SEPTA, also purchased locomotives, for a total of 65.
+It is a derivative of the Swedish SJ Rc4 designed for passenger service in the United States.
+Amtrak purchased 54 for use on the Northeast Corridor and Keystone Corridor while commuter operators MARC and SEPTA purchased four and seven for a combined total of 65.

 Amtrak ordered the AEM-7 after the failure of the GE E60 locomotive.
 The first locomotives entered service in 1980 and were an immediate success, ending a decade of uncertainty on the Northeast Corridor.
 In the late 1990s, Amtrak rebuilt 29 of its locomotives from DC to AC traction.
 The locomotives continued operating through the arrival of the final Siemens ACS-64 in June 2016.
 MARC retired its fleet in April 2017 in favor of Siemens Chargers, and SEPTA retired all seven of its AEM-7s in November 2018 in favor of ACS-64s.

 Background

-Swedish Rc4 imported and repainted in Amtrak's livery for evaluation.
+Swedish Rc4 imported and repainted in Amtrak livery for evaluation.
 This locomotive performed well and would become the basis of the AEM-7.

 Amtrak assumed control of almost all private sector intercity passenger rail service in the United States on May 1, 1971, with a mandate to reverse decades of decline.
 Amtrak retained approximately 184 of the 440 trains which had run the day before.
 To operate these trains, Amtrak inherited a fleet of 300 locomotives (electric and diesel) and 1190 passenger cars, most of which dated from the 1940s–1950s.

 Operation on the electrified portion of the Northeast Corridor was split between the Budd Metroliner electric multiple units and PRR GG1 locomotives.
 The latter were over 35 years old and restricted to 85 mph.
 Amtrak sought a replacement, but no US manufacturer offered an electric passenger locomotive.
 Importing and adapting a European locomotive would require a three-year lead time.
 With few other options, Amtrak turned to GE to adapt the E60C freight locomotive for passenger service.
 GE delivered two models, the E60CP and the E60CH.
 However, the locomotives proved unsuitable for speeds above 90 mph, leaving Amtrak once again in need of a permanent solution.

 Amtrak then examined existing European high-speed designs, and two were imported for trials in 1976–77: the Swedish SJ Rc4 (Amtrak No. X995, SJ No. 1166), and the French SNCF Class CC 21000 (Amtrak No. X996, SNCF No. 21003).
 Amtrak favored the Swedish design, which became the basis for the AEM-7.